 One of the best decisions that I have made was to hire this young women.
-Seven years and going strong!
+Nine years and going strong!
 Our Innkeeper, Heather Ingianni has come up through the ranks - bringing her talents, enthusiasm and whimsical ways to the Inn.
 Heather has a knack for making people feel right at home, and makes it her job to anticipate guest's needs before they even know it.

 With her entrepreneureal sensibilities, Heather studied at MCC here in Rochester, then was off to Brevard College in North Carolina - where she graduated with a BA in Entrepreneurship and Organizational Leadership - and organized she is!
 Thank you Heather, for all that you do!

 The second best decision has to be these pups!
 Now fully grown, Fidel and Havana have joined the Edward Harris House family and are anxious to meet you all!
 Fidel is a (19 lbs of charm.)
 Havanese and Havana is a (7 lbs of love) Maltese.
 Both were chosen for their temperament as friendly Inn dogs, and are hypo-allergenic breeds.
 (The dogs are never allowed in guest rooms).